puristajs/purista/website/doc/handbook/2_building_business-logic/command/index.md

 ![Add command with cli](/graphic/add_command.png)

 A command is a single function, which will be called (invoked) by someone with the expectation to get a result back.

+Add a command to an existing service with `purista add command`.